slatedocs/slate/source/includes/azure/_disks.md

 Optional | &nbsp;
 ---------- | -----
-LUN: `lun`<br/>*Integer* | The logic unit number of a disk.
+`lun`<br/>*Integer* | The logic unit number of a disk.
 Can only be between 1 and 63 inclusive.
 If the LUN is not specified it will default to the first available LUN for that instance.